 The Savant Elite2 family of programmable USB foot pedals is available in configurations supporting up to four switches.
-These switches can be used to reduce the strain on the fingers by offloading repetitive actions such as mouse-clicks or keyboard shortcuts to either one or both feet.
-Programmed to function as modifier keys (such as Shift, Ctrl, or Alt) the switches can also help to maximize productivity by allowing the user to continue typing without interruption and to access the modifiers near-simultaneously with the feet.
+These switches can be employed to reduce wear on the fingers by offloading repetitive actions such as mouse-clicks or keyboard shortcuts to either one or both feet.
+Programmed to function as modifier keys (such as Shift, Ctrl, or Alt) the switches can also assist in maximizing productivity by facilitating virtually uninterrupted typing.
+This is accomplished by transferring activation of the modifier functions to the feet.

-Commands can easily be customized to the needs of the individual user or for specific purposes.
-Savant Elite2 foot pedals are also ideal for keying-intensive tasks such as programming, data entry, or word processing where repetitive sequences of characters are entered throughout the day.
+Commands are also easily customized to create individualized functionality and the switches can be reprogrammed at any time.
+Savant Elite2 foot pedals are ideal for intensive keying tasks such as programming, data entry, or word processing where repetitive sequences of characters are entered throughout the day.

-The Savant Elite2 Dual Action Foot Pedal is an ideal option for a user who wishes to have an alternate clicking solution.
-Preprogrammed with Left and Right mouse clicks, the Dual Action Foot Pedal enables users to offload the most common mouse actions to one or both feet.
-The standard model features two front-hinged foot pedals secured to a solid steel base which serves well for users who wish to pivot their foot from the heel when moving between pedals.
-The FP20AJ model includes an additional input jack which enables the connection of another stand-alone foot pedal or other switch equipped with a 0.125" mini-phono plug.
-This can enable a user to locate the third switch remotely for access by the other foot (or hand) or it can be positioned adjacent to the primary pedals.
+The Savant Elite2 Dual Action Foot Pedal is an ideal option for someone who wishes to have an alternate clicking solution.
+Pre-programmed with Left and Right mouse clicks, the Dual Action Foot Pedal facilitates offloading of the most common mouse actions to one or both feet.
+The standard model features two front-hinged foot pedals secured to a solid steel base.
+This serves well for those wishing to pivot their foot from the heel when moving between pedals.
+The FP20AJ model includes an additional input jack that enables the connection of another stand-alone foot pedal or other switch equipped with a 0.125" mini-phono plug.
+This third switch can then be positioned remotely for access by the other foot (or a hand) or placed adjacent to the primary pedals.
 See our range of switches in the Switches category.

-Savant Elite2 products feature driverless programming for a wide range of operating systems, including Windows, Mac OS X, Android, Linux, or Chrome.
+Savant Elite2 products feature driverless programming for a wide range of operating systems, including Windows, Mac OS X, Android, or Chrome.

 Reduces Strain on Fingers - The highly repetitive action associated with mouse clicking can greatly increase finger fatigue and the risk of developing joint pain, especially for those who use non-ergonomic mice.
-A footswitch addresses these concerns by transfering mouse-clicking actions from the fingers to the foot.
+A footswitch addresses these concerns by transferring mouse-clicking actions from the fingers to the foot.